madeindjs/dcim_orgnzr/README.md

 **Work In Progress**

-Organize your picture according to a JSON configuration (see [configuration specification](./src/configuration.v1.schema.json))
+Organize your picture according to a JSON configuration.

 ## Usage